arumugamlab/msamtools/README.md

 They are presented in the order in which they appear in the BAM header. <label>
 is used as the first line, so that reading or 'joining' these files is easier.

---total option:      In metagenomics, an unmapped read could still be a valid
+--total option:      In metagenomics, an unmapped insert could still be a valid
                      sequence, just missing in the database being mapped against.
                      This is the purpose of the '--total' option to track the fraction of 'unknown' entities in the sample.
 If --total